-Training in healing touch requires a minimum of 120 classroom hours and at least 100 hours in clinical practice.
-The training program is endorsed by the American Holistic Nurses’ Association and certification is provided by Healing Touch International.
+Training in Healing Touch requires a minimum of 120 classroom hours and at least 100 hours in clinical practice.
+The training program is endorsed by the American Holistic Nurses’ Association and certification is provided by Healing Touch.
 At TriHealth, practitioners must be registered nurses with a minimum of two years' clinical practice.

 *Certified Healing Touch Practitioner